Gruetzig/MiiMineTutorial/README.md

-This is a collection of my knowledge when it comes to 3ds mii mining, and i made a small guide + script for it
+This is a collection of my knowledge when it comes to 3ds mii mining, and i made a small guide + script for it will only work on windows i focused on windows

 # Neat Guide